-- Quality monitoring. - Capability to process ASCAT data on both 25 km and 12.5 km cell spacing.
+- Quality Control (QC). - Meteorologically balanced Ambiguity Removal (2DVAR). - Quality monitoring. - Capability to process ASCAT data on both 25 km and 12.5 km cell spacing.

 A complete specification of the AWDP program can be found in the Product Specification in Chapter 3.
 The program is based on generic genscat routines for inversion, ambiguity removal, and BUFR and GRIB file handling.
-These routines are discussed in more detail in Chapter 5 to Chapter 8.
+These routines are discussed in more detail in Chapter 5 to Chapter 9.

-Figure 2.2 AWDP wind field retrieved for 15 April, 2007, approximately 13 h UTC, at 25 km cell spacing, near New Foundland overlaid on a GOES IR satellite image.
+Figure 2.2 AWDP wind field retrieved for 15 April 2007, approximately 13 h UTC, at 25 km cell spacing, near Newfoundland overlaid on a GOES IR satellite image.
 The yellow dots are rejected WVCs.
 The blue and violet arrows are a 6 hours forecast from the KNMI HIRLAM model.